ONLYOFFICE/onlyoffice-redmine/README.md

 </details>

-On the "View Or Edit In ONLYOFFICE" page, the user can view or edit the attachment.
+On the "View Or Edit In ONLYOFFICE" page, users can view or edit the attachment.
 The visibility of this page depends on the user's permissions for the module where the attachment is located.

 ### Create In ONLYOFFICE